 - 1.1.1 Composition.
-The DPRC shall be composed of six (6) tenured members of the department except as indicated in 1.1.2 below.
-In departments having fewer than six (6) tenured members, all tenured members except the Department Chair and any deputy chairs shall serve. - 1.1.2 Eligibility.
-In departments having fewer than six (6) tenured members, the Committee shall include tenured faculty from any department with expertise that most closely relates to the discipline of the faculty member under review so as to bring the membership up to no less than four (4) and no more than six (6).
-Such additional members shall be chosen by majority vote of the inviting department's tenured members and the invitation communicated by the department chair.
+The FLPR shall be composed of six (6) tenured members of the department or school except as indicated in 1.1.2 below.
+In departments or schools having fewer than six (6) tenured members, all tenured members except the Department Chair, Deputy Chair(s) who have participated in the review process, and Faculty Evaluator(s) as defined in 1.3.4, shall serve. - 1.1.2 Eligibility.
+In departments or schools having fewer than six (6) tenured members, the Committee shall include tenured faculty from any department or school with expertise that relates to the discipline of the department or school so as to bring the membership up to no less than four (4) and no more than six (6).
+Such additional members shall be chosen by majority vote of the inviting department's or school's tenured members and the invitation communicated by the department or school. - 1.1.3 Voting.
+Each department or school, where necessary, shall hold an election for the FLPR by secret ballot.
+All full-time members of the department or school shall be eligible to vote in such election. - 1.1.4 Multi-Discipline.
+In the case of multi-discipline departments, if possible each discipline shall have at least (1) representative on the FLPR.

-- 1.1.3 Chair.
-The Department Chair and deputy chairs who participate with the Chair in the formulation of personnel recommendations are ineligible for membership on the DPRC. - 1.1.4 Voting.
-Each department, where necessary, shall hold an election for the DPRC by secret ballot.
-All full-time members of the Department shall be eligible to vote in such election. - 1.1.5 Multi-Discipline.
-In the case of multi-discipline departments, each discipline shall be represented on the DPRC, increasing the membership of the Committee, if necessary. - 1.1.6 Multi-Campus.
+1.1.5 Multi-Campus.
 In the case of multi-campus departments, the departments shall insure adequate representation from each campus.